cs4241-19a/a2-shortstack/README.md

 ### Graders Make Note:
 The HTML file validates with one warning for date input not being supported on all browsers.
 To solve this, I used a polyfill as described in Technical Achievement 4.
 Please be aware that while this is a working solution, the warning was not eliminated in validation.

-This site is hosted on Glitch at Molly Wirtz http://a1-mollywirtz.glitch.me, but if it were to be run locally, please use the command `nodemon server` to start the application.
+This site is hosted on Glitch at Molly Wirtz http://a1-mollywirtz.glitch.me, but if it were to be run locally, you can use `nodemon server`, `node server.improved.js` or `npm start` to start the application.
 You may have to install nodemon (`npm install --save-dev nodemon`) and better-dom (`npm install better-dateinput-polyfill better-dom`).

 ## Technical Achievements
 - **Tech Achievement 1**: Created a single page appliation that provides a form for users to submit data and always shows the current state of the server-side data.